configwizard/greenfinch.react/README.md

-# GasPump Desktop React App
+# Greenfinch Desktop React App

 This application uses Wails 2.0 to create a desktop app to interact with the gaspump application.